sslcommerz/SSLCommerz-CakePHP/README.md

 == Help URL==
 	1. https://developer.sslcommerz.com/docs.html :URL to start integrate SSLCOMMERZ as a Developer
 	2. https://developer.sslcommerz.com/registration/: URL to Create Account in Sandbox

+## Check List After Making the site Live or Connect with Live SSLCOMMERZ
+Customer need to do a live transaction to check the full process.
+After the transaction below things need to ensure
+1. Transaction is showing successful in SSLCOMMERZ Panel (https://report.sslcommerz.com)
+2. Transaction details are same in SSLCOMMERZ Panel (https://report.sslcommerz.com) and Customer site admin Panel.
+3. Transaction amount is same in Issuer bank end.
+4. In Transaction Details API Validated by Merchant is YES.

+Note: In the gateway you may not found Banks.
+After getting live store id, it takes 10 to 15 working days to enable these.
+You may follow up your KAM(Key Account Manager).